cdkw2/pi-gen/README.md

 # Real-time Pi Digits Printer

 This Python program prints the digits of π (pi) in real-time, displaying a sliding window of digits with a stationary pointer.
+The .ipynb file gets updated regularly after making changes but the .py file gets updated at the end of my coding hours, because I code primarly in jupyter notebook and keep on pushing the files to GitHub as I make small changes (I know it is not the best and can be improved but it is what it is) and when I am off for the day I just download it as .py and upload them to this repository.
+So yeah, that's how this works.
+Contact me if yu want to use my code!
+Read the MIT License below!

 ## Prerequisites